Moonshine Money - All Posts in this Category

 Some people might want to spend their days jetting from one continent to the next, others may want to stay at home reading and playing video games.
 Neither of those lifestyles is more virtuous or “better” than the other.
 They are both valid choices,

 Keep an open and conscious mind and decide for yourself.
-If it’s what you want, it’s want you want.
+If it’s what you want, it’s what you want.
 What anybody else thinks doesn’t matter one bit.

 As much as possible, try to start building that life now.
 Take small steps towards the goal, starting today.
 Devote an hour or two each week to trying out a hobby you think you might be interested in.
 Plan a weekend hiking trip at your local mountain.